 “To start learning breath awareness simply notice what the breath is doing in this current moment.
 You don’t need to change it, but just notice what it’s doing.
 You may find that bringing awareness to the breath changes it – and that’s ok too.
 Keep watching the breath – the inhales and the exhales.
 Notice how long, or short each breath is.
 Keep going.
 And if you find your mind wandering, or even telling yourself you’re not doing it right, without judgement go right back to your breath.
 Yes, just like that.”

-I don’t know about you, but following the breath awareness prompt above calmed me right now.
+I don’t know about you, but reading and following the breath awareness prompt above calmed me right down.
+Try it!

 Make a short list of 3-5 outdoor places that spark joy.
-Maybe this is a lake, beach, particular park, hill, trail, mountain, whatever.
+Maybe it’s a lake, beach, particular park, hill, trail, mountain, whatever.
 Make it a priority to get outside and enjoy these places a few times per month.

-It’ll fuel your fire, get your blood flowing, give you a healthy dose of vitamin d and you’ll make fun pregnancy memories.
+Getting outside will fuel your fire, get your blood flowing, give you a healthy dose of vitamin d, and you’ll make fun pregnancy memories.
 Enjoy!

 Singing and Dancing